At any point when reading this FAQ section you can use our glossary to find some useful definitions.

-To properly test our engine, we recommend reading carefully this documentation, and especially looking at detector's examples that will provide you with some good test cases.
+To properly test our engine, we recommend reading this documentation carefully, and especially looking at detector's examples that will provide you with some good test cases.

 You can also use this example repository to get familiar with our detection engine's behavior.

-Eventually, if a secret were not to be detected by one of our detector, you can refer to this question to get some explanations.
+If a secret is not detected by one of our detectors, you can refer to this question to get some explanations.

 - The associated detector is checked, and your secret is not valid anymore.
 In that case, the secret is labelled as invalid and no alert is raised.